 Ward masters are experts at protecting people with magical charms, but have also mastered the art of creating deadly and dangerous sigils which can harm their foes.

-As a full-round action, the cleric can place a special ward over a 5-foot area which explodes when touched, dealing 1d6 points of damage per two levels the cleric possesses (minimum 1d6) to all creatures within 30 feet of the placed ward.
-Wards of this kind are invisible, but a cleric always remembers where he placed his ward.
-A ward lasts for 24 hours or until triggered.
-A cleric can only create one ward at a time and may not create a new ward until the old one has been discharged.
+Deadly Ward (Su): As a full-round action, the ward master can place a special ward over a 5-foot area which explodes when touched, dealing 1d6 points of damage per two class levels the ward master possesses (rounded down, minimum 1d6) to all creatures within 30 feet of the ward.
+Wards of this kind are invisible, but a ward master automatically remembers where he placed his ward.

 This ability replaces channel energy